 The spread is a percentage that is deducted from the index interest rate when interest is calculated and credited.
 A spread will never reduce interest earnings in a crediting period below zero percent.

-Transamerica Income Plus® living benefit must be elected at contract issue and is available for an annual fee of 1% of the withdrawal base, which is deducted quarterly from the policy value.
+Transamerica Income Plus® living benefit may be added at any time prior to age 80 or the annuitization of the contract.
+The living benefit is available for an annual fee of 1% of the Withdrawal Base, which is deducted quarterly from the policy value.
 This fee percentage can increase in any year when an automatic step-up is applied up to the policy maximum of 1.75%.
 If the fee percentage increases, the owner has 30 days after the living benefit anniversary to reject an automatic step-up and retains the right to all future automatic step-ups if they reject one.
 Because the fee is a percentage of the withdrawal base, the amount of the fee will fluctuate if the withdrawal base increases or decreases.
 The fee could reduce your policy value below your original premium.
 It is important to note that if you purchase the Transamerica Income Plus® living benefit prior to age 50, the living benefit fee will still be charged even though lifetime income is not available until age 50.
 Should you pass away while receiving benefits, your beneficiary will receive a death benefit equal to any remaining policy value.

 The withdrawal base, initially equal to your policy value, is used to determine the annual living benefit withdrawal amount and rider fee.
 The withdrawal base can increase through additional premium payments, the guaranteed annual growth rate or through an automatic step-up.
 Excess withdrawals (amounts greater than the withdrawal base multiplied by the annual withdrawal rate) will reduce the withdrawal base by the greater of pro rata or dollar for dollar.
 Please request a Statement of Understanding from your financial professional for more information.